wkumari/draft-murray-dispatch-mime-protobuf/draft-ietf-dispatch-mime-protobuf.md

 Optional parameters:

 * `encoding`, which indicates the type of Protobuf encoding and is "binary" by default for `application/protobuf`, indicating the {{Binary}} format.
 At the time of writing, no other encoding can be used for `application/protobuf` so this parameter is for extensibility.
 * `version`, which indicates the version of the wire encoding specification (not the schema language), with default `1`.
 At the time of writing, no protobuf wire encodings are versioned so this parameter is for extensibility.
 Unversioned wire encodings should be treated as having version `1`.
-Protobuf implementations should accept all versions of wire encodings defined at the time of implementation.

 Encoding considerations: binary